dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 * To specify a specific version, use the `-Version` modifier.
 For example, to install EF Core 2.2.0 packages, append `-Version 2.2.0` to the commands

-For more information, see [Package Manager Console](https://docs.microsoft.com/nuget/tools/package-manager-console).
+For more information, see [Package Manager Console](/nuget/tools/package-manager-console).

-## Get Entity Framework Core tools
+## Get the Entity Framework Core tools

 You can install tools to carry out EF Core-related tasks in your project, like creating and applying database migrations, or creating an EF Core model based on an existing database.

 Two sets of tools are available:

-* The .NET Core [command-line interface (CLI) tools](../../miscellaneous/cli/dotnet.md) can be used on Windows, Linux, or macOS.
+* The .NET Core [command-line interface (CLI) tools](xref:core/miscellaneous/cli/dotnet) can be used on Windows, Linux, or macOS.
 These commands begin with `dotnet ef`.

-* The [Package Manager Console (PMC) tools](../../miscellaneous/cli/powershell.md) run in Visual Studio 2017 on Windows.
+* The [Package Manager Console (PMC) tools](xref:core/miscellaneous/cli/powershell) run in Visual Studio on Windows.
 These commands start with a verb, for example `Add-Migration`, `Update-Database`.

 Although you can use the `dotnet ef` commands from the Package Manager Console, it's more convenient to use the Package Manager Console tools when you're using Visual Studio:

-* Commands automatically work with the current project, without requiring manually switching directories.
+* They automatically work with the current project selected in the PMC in Visual Studio, without requiring manually switching directories.

 * They automatically open files generated by the commands in Visual Studio after the command is completed.